gesnkb/AboutMe-gesnkb/Resume.md

 # Grace Sanders
-## A hardworking and responsible college student currently majoring in Information Technology with a minor in Journalism.
+## A hardworking and passionate job seeker with strong organizational skills eager to secure an entry-level information technology position.
+Ready to help any team achieve company goals
 ## Working on expanding connections and opportunities for the future.
 ### 720-391-1641
 ### gracesanders958@gmail.com